partlygloudy/personal-website/blog/posts/10-predictions-2.md

 **Reasoning:**

-Background: ACE is essentially a measure of how major a given storm season is.
+Background: ACE is essentially a measure of how intense a given storm season is.
 It’s calculated by summing the individual ‘cyclone energy’ of each storm throughout the season.
-The storm energy is calculated by squaring the maximum sustained wind velocity within the storm.
+The storm energy is calculated by squaring the maximum sustained wind velocity within the storm and adding this to a sum every few hours.

 The resolution date, September 30, is about 2/3 of the way through the season.

 To come up with estimates, I’m doing the following:

 - Starting with the historical averages (‘climatology’) that show how ACE builds over the course of the year. [see image below]
-- Scaling the values so that they plot has the same shape, but finishes at 160 - the forecasted ACE from [Colorado St.’s July 6th forecast](https://tropical.colostate.edu/Forecast/2023-07.pdf)
+- Scaling the values so that the plot has the same shape, but finishes at 160 - the forecasted ACE from [Colorado State’s July 6th forecast](https://tropical.colostate.edu/Forecast/2023-07.pdf)
 - Taking the value predicted by that plot at September 30
 - Adding the current deviation between the scaled, forecasted value for today, and the measured value